saad-bhatti/VoyageCanada/README.md

 _The frontend will be running on `localhost:3000`_
 <br />
-_The backend will be running on `localhost:4000/graphql`_
+_The backend will be accessible on `localhost:4000/graphql`_

 ### Stopping the application

 Given the application is running:

 1. Navigate to the root directory of the repository
-2. Run `docker compose down` to stop the application
+2. Run `docker-compose down` to stop the application

 ## Dependencies